hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 *This number should be identical to that reported on line 5 of the `flagstat` results*

+### Indexing the BAM file

+To perform some functions (i.e. subsetting, visualization) on the BAM file, an index is required.
+Indexing aims to achieve fast retrieval of alignments overlapping a specified region without going through the whole alignments.
+In order to index a BAM file, it must be sorted by the reference ID and then the leftmost coordinate, which can also be done with `samtools`.
+However, in our case we had included a parameter in our STAR alignment run so we know our BAM files are already sorted.

+To index the BAM file we use the `index` command:

+    $ samtools index results/STAR/Mov10_oe_1__Aligned.sortedByCoord.out.bam

+This will create an index in the same directory as the BAM file, which will be identical to the input file in name but with an added extension of `.bai`.

+### Subsetting the BAM file

+Suppose we only wanted to look at a subset of the reads mapping to a specific location on the genome.
+We can extract these read alignments by using the `view` command and providing the genomic coordinates.
+Let's take a look at reads mapping to `chr1:200000-500000`:

+	samtools view results/STAR/Mov10_oe_1__Aligned.sortedByCoord.out.bam chr1:200000-500000

+*Note this will only work, if you have the index file created.* There should only be a few reads printed to screen.
+Use the `-c` flag to count how many entries are within the specified region.

 ****

 **Exercise:**

-On examining the SAM file
+The STAR log file for `Mov10_oe_1` indicated that there were a certain number of reads mapping to multiple locations.
+When this happens, one of these alignments is considered primary and all the other alignments have the secondary alignment flag set in the SAM records. **Using `samtools` and your knowledge of bitwise flags to extract the secondary reads to a file called `Mov10_oe_1_secondary_alignments.bam`. **

 ***

 ### Visualization

-Index the BAM file for visualization with IGV:

-    samtools index results/STAR/Mov10_oe_1__Aligned.sortedByCoord.out.bam

-Indexing aims to achieve fast retrieval of alignments overlapping a specified region without going through the whole alignments.
-BAM must be sorted by the reference ID and then the leftmost coordinate before indexing

 **Transfer files to your laptop using the command line**